lehudgins/lauren.pdxhbub.org/public/social-media/an-authors-guide-to-twitter.md

-Consider Twitter a form of “microblogging.”
-You have 140 characters to make announcements, express opinions, and promote projects each tweet; so use them wisely.
+Consider Twitter a form of &ldquo;microblogging.&rdquo; You have 140 characters to make announcements, express opinions, and promote projects each tweet; so use them wisely.
 This is a guide to Twitter for beginners.
 It will help you attract attention, build a solid base of followers, and host electronic conversations.

 ### What are your Twitter Goals?